• Search

 Why do arriving international graduate students take the EET?

-The Committee on Graduate Programs (CGP) requires newly admitted international graduate students to take the English Evaluation Test (EET) to determine the current level of their academic English skills.
+At the request of faculty, the Committee on Graduate Programs (CGP) requires newly admitted international graduate students to take the English Evaluation Test (EET) to determine the current level of their academic English skills.
 Standardized English tests such as the TOEFL are not considered a reliable measure of academic communicative competence.

 Do I need to register in advance in order to take the EET?